tm-blount/tb1224/README.md

 `application.properties` is not the best place for username and password.
 Username might be OK if it's highly secured but passwords should be taken from elsewhere like, for example, Vault, to (a) ensure security and (b) make it easy to change the password on the fly (restart the app instead of completely redeploying it).

-There could be more null-safety in the PricingCalculatorService as well.
-How it's handled would depend a bit on the specs for the controller layer.

 The database itself is somewhat thrown together just enough to be serviceable for the demo.
 The structure would warrant a little more attention if this was expected to be production-grade (or a demo ready to be turned into something